When You Think You Can’t Do More, You Can

 The young man then hopped on one leg with his prosthetic leg under his arm toward the finish line.
 With his displaced leg, this young man jumped on one leg to the 200-meter finish line.
 He crossed the finish line emotionally and physically spent.

-There was no dry eye in the Atlanta Olympic stadium as this courageous soul crossed the finish line.
+There was no dry eye in the Atlanta Olympic Stadium as this courageous soul crossed the finish line.
 The standing ovation of the crowd seemed to last for minutes.
 I have never seen a better example of the human spirit in action.

 When I am tired, frustrated, and want to give up on an important goal, I sometimes think about that young man jumping on one leg and carrying his prosthetic leg through the finish line.